Justin Turner Player Props: Red Sox vs. Tigers

-On Saturday, Justin Turner (coming off going 0-for-3) and the Boston Red Sox play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
-First pitch is at 4:10 PM ET.
+After going 0-for-5 in his last game, Justin Turner and the Boston Red Sox take on the Detroit Tigers (who will hand the ball to Matthew Boyd) at 1:10 PM ET on Sunday.

-In his last game he had a hitless performance (0-for-3) against the Tigers.
+In his last game he had a hitless performance (0-for-5) against the Tigers.

 Justin Turner Game Info & Props vs. the Tigers